 - When you have the hard drive out, you need to open the casing to remove the platter.
 For this part, we recommend wearing some eye protection.
 Use a hammer, and lightly strike the casing to get to the platter.

 - Once you remove the platter from the casing, give it a few dings, dents, and scratches.
 Using both sides of the hammer is effective.

 - When you have removed the drive and sufficiently damaged the platter, all you need to do is box up the parts and drop them off at your local electronics recycling center.
 The Reno area has quite a few you can choose from.

 Premier Data Destruction Company

-American Document Destruction Reno is a document and data destruction company that has been loyally serving Northern Nevada and Lake Tahoe since 1997.
-We handle all types of on-site and off-site shredding and computer hard drive destruction NV services.
+American Document Destruction is a HIPAA compliant document shredding company that has been loyally serving Northern Nevada and Lake Tahoe since 1997.
+We handle all types of on-site and off-site shredding and data breach security solutions.
 Reach out to us if you have any specific questions about hard drive destruction or identity theft protection!